 I, Ric, have been a programmer for 22 years now.
 I started at the age of 10 writing small PC games and software before migrating towards web development about 5 years later, and I've always kept dabbling with game programming in my spare time.
 My role models growing up were game programmers such as the Oliver twins, the Darling brothers, the Gower brothers, Peter Molyneux, and Mark Webley.
 People who effectively created today's game industry and in a way, got me into programming all those years ago.
-Until I was about 18 I fully expected that I'd one day move to America to join one of the leading game studios and that game programming would be my career.
+Until I was about 18 I fully expected that I'd one day join one of the leading game studios and that game programming would be my career.

 Instead, I joined a web agency at 24 where I learned business, or more precisely, how to run a web agency.
 I met some brilliant creatives within this industry and made a lot of contacts, so when I was ready to set up my own agency in 2013, the experience and contacts I'd gained during those years somewhat dictated that this would be a web agency.